dougpenny/PyPowerSchool/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-PyPowerSchool is a basic Python wrapper for asynchronous communication with the PowerSchool API.
+PyPowerSchool is a basic Python wrapper for synchronous communication with the PowerSchool API.
 The goal is to simplify the process of communicating with the [PowerSchool Student Information System](https://www.powerschool.com/solutions/student-information-system-sis/) API by handling authentication and decoding, allowing you to focus on using the data, not retrieving it.

 _PyPowerSchool is not endorsed, sponsored, or affilitated with PowerSchool in any way._